StackExchange/dnscontrol/docs/_providers/transip.md

 ## Metadata

-This provider does not recognize any special metadata fields unique to Vultr.
+This provider does not recognize any special metadata fields unique to TransIP.

 ## Usage